NeuroTechX/ntx_slack_archive/eegdata.md

  >Can you give a quick blurb about why LSTM might be helpful for that?
 IMU it's helpful for introducing temporal info (e.g. video) into classification

+9/28/2017 5:26 PM

+ **mesca** :

+ >Well, ERPs are temporal data by nature :wink: There are many ways to use LSTM networks, here I use one to solve a sequence classification problem.